piface/libpifacecad/README.md

     $ make

 This creates the library `libpifacecad.a`.
+Make the example with:

+    $ make example

 Include it in your project with:

     $ gcc -o example example.c -Isrc/ -L. -lpifacecad -L../libmcp23s17/ -lmcp23s17